WemimoAdewale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-script that prnits last digit
+script that print every minute of the day